Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 * For more flexibility all workers should be able to access and send in their timesheets on all current projects

+## TODOs and Errors

+* StartTime and EndTime does not contain hours + minutes when recieved on BE

 ## Frontend tasks

 * Fetch timesheets from BE and present them to user in FE app